20CThomas/DeFiVitals/README.md

 - **Analytics Service** (Port 3003): Metrics collection and monitoring
 - **Redis** (Port 6379): Shared caching layer

+microservices and their respective dockerfiles are located in the /services folder
 ## Prerequisites

 - Docker and Docker Compose